40 Home Mysteries Explained

 Fix for Rattling Doors: Move the Stop

 A door will rattle when there’s too much space between the door and the door stop.
-The solution for annoying noises like this is to reduce or remove the gap.
+To fix a rattling door, reduce or remove the gap.
 Here’s one solution: Knock the door stop flush with a hammer and a scrap piece of wood.
 If the stop is more than 1/16 in. out of whack, you may end up with a noticeable unfinished spot where the door stop used to be, especially on painted doors.
 Add a couple of brads or finish nails to the stop if it’s a door that regularly gets slammed shut.
-Watch this video to learn how to replace an interior door yourself.

 Water Heater Gurgle

 Most aluminum soffits fit into a channel mounted to the wall.
 Sometimes the soffits fit loosely, which allows them to clatter in the wind.
-Set up a ladder and tap on the soffits to see which ones are loose.
+To quiet loud aluminum siding, set up a ladder and tap on the soffits to see which ones are loose.
 Next, insert a length of screen spline in between the soffit and the aluminum channel with a plastic putty knife.
 The soffits may have been cut too short, so push the screen mold in far enough so it won’t be seen from the ground but not so far that it slides past the end of the soffit.
 A package of 25 ft. of screen spline is available at hardware stores and home centers.

 Is that dripping noise in your downspout forcing you to keep your bedroom window closed at night?
+Here’s an easy way to quiet loud gutters and downspouts.
 Tie a synthetic rope onto one of the gutter hangers and run it down into the downspout.
 Drops of water will cling to the rope and flow down instead of plummeting the whole length of the downspout and causing that irritating drip.
 Adding a rope does restrict the water flow, so this may not be the best option if your gutter is prone to overflowing or gets clogged easily.
-Check out these other easy gutter repairs you can do yourself.

 Squeaky Door Hinge